iturdikulov/notes/computer graphics.md

 ---
-title: Computer graphics
 date: 2023-03-08
+draft: true
+sr-due: 2023-03-14
+sr-ease: 230
+sr-interval: 1
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-14
-sr-interval: 1
-sr-ease: 230
 ---

+# Computer graphics

 > Deals with generating images and art with the aid of computers.
 Today,
 > computer graphics is a core technology in digital